 The program has helped forge strong bonds between the Cadets and the police officers involved.
 In turn, the experiences shared by the Cadets with their friends and families have contributed to better relationships and greater understanding for both police and all those connected to the school and Cadet program.

 Through the connections between the Cadets and the SPS, there have been other opportunities for the Cadets that take place outside the normal weekly meetings, notably the Horizon 100 Cycling Club Youth Program and Racing for Respect.

 In the past two years, the Cadets were chosen to take part in the Horizon 100 Cycling Club Youth Program.
 Here they meet weekly to learn about proper biking and care, technical mastery (bike-handling skills), cycling safety, learning to express speed through increased effort, and building distance and endurance.
-With the commitment to the program and completion of the final race - the 40 km Gran Fond - the Cadets are allowed to keep their bike.
+With the commitment to the program and completion of the final race, the 40 km Gran Fondo, the Cadets are allowed to keep their bike.

-Most recently, in 2015, the Cadet program was approached by the Wyant Group Raceway, as they along with many other sponsors, wanted to get the Cadets involved in a racing program - Racing for Respect.
+In 2015, the Cadet program was approached by the Wyant Group Raceway, as they along with many other sponsors, wanted to get the Cadets involved in a racing program, Racing for Respect.
 The initiative is believed to be the first inner-city racing team.
-A Bandolero car was purchased and a racing team was chosen out of the Cadets.
+A Bandolero car was purchased and a racing team was chosen from the Cadets.
 The Saskatoon Police Peacekeeper Cadets racing team will be in action all summer, helping to keep the kids connected during the summer months.